-SECTION Administrative Issues SECTION NO. 1-6 PART Appeals - Review of Rehabilitation Counselor Decisions PUBLISHED 03/21
+Administrative Issues Appeals - Review of Rehabilitation Counselor Decisions SECTION NO. 1-6 PUBLISHED 11/24

-All information learned during mediation is confidential and cannot be used in subsequent appeal actions.
+- If an agreement is reached, the mediator will put the agreement in writing. - All information learned during mediation is confidential and cannot be used in subsequent appeal actions.